Long-term forcing of Sun's coronal field, open flux and cosmic ray modulation potential during grand minima, maxima and regular activity phases by the solar dynamo mechanism: Theoretical modelling

 \subsection{Cosmic ray modulation potential}

-The process of the heliospheric cosmic-ray modulation is complex \citep{Potgieter2013} but is often parameterized via heliospheric parameters such as OSF or the modulation potential \citep[e.g.][]{Usoskin2002,Wu2018}.
-The cosmic-ray modulation potential describes the mean deceleration (energy/rigidity loss) of galactic cosmic-ray particles within the heliosphere modulated by solar activity.
-Solar wind carries turbulent magnetic field ans solar wind plasma from the solar corona into the interplanetary medium.
-Solar forcing on the cosmic ray modulation (parameterized as cosmic ray modulation potential) is mediated via the open solar flux.
+The cosmic ray modulation potential describes the mean deceleration (i.e. loss of energy/rigidity) of galactic cosmic-ray particles within the heliosphere modulated by solar activity.
+The process of the heliospheric cosmic-ray modulation is complex \citep{Potgieter2013} but is often parameterized via heliospheric parameters such as OSF and the cosmic ray modulation potential \citep[e.g.][]{Usoskin2002,Wu2018}.
+Solar forcing on the cosmic-ray modulation (parameterized as the heliospheric modulation potential) is mediated via the OSF.
 We calculate cosmic ray modulation potential ($\Phi$) using a semi-empirical formalism given by \citet{Asvestari2016},

-Here $\Phi, F, \theta$ denote the modulation potential, open solar flux and the heliospheric tilt angle respectively.
-The free parameters in eqn-\ref{eq:pot_asvestari} $\Phi_0, \theta_0, n$ and $\beta$ are adopted from \citet{Asvestari2016} as: $\Phi_0 =$ 1473.9 MV, $\theta_0 = $150$^{\circ}$, $n = $1.03 and $\beta = $ 0.095.
-In equation-\ref{eq:pot_asvestari}, $p$ denotes the polarity of the solar magnetic field.
-We assign the polarity p= +1 (positive)/ -1 (negative) depending on the polarity of the solar poles (for our calculations we consider solar north pole as reference) in our calculation.
-The solar open flux ($F$) is calculated at the source surface $R_{ss} = 2.5 R_{\odot}$ and normalized with the maximum value.
-Normalized OSF is used to compute the modulation potential.
-In our 6000-year simulation the maximum value of the OSF is 1.817$\times 10^{24}$ Mx.
-The tilt angle ($\theta$) denotes the average angle between the heliospheric current sheet and the equatorial plane.
-For our calculations, the tilt angle is the angle subtended by the line joining the Sun's center and the source surface neutral line (i.e. where $B_r = 0$) with respect to solar equator.
-We calculate the cosmic-ray modulation potential for 6000-year dynamo simulation.
+Here $\Phi$ and $F$ denote the cosmic ray modulation potential and OSF respectively.
+The heliospheric tilt angle ($\theta^{'}$) denotes the average angle between the heliospheric current sheet and the equatorial plane.
+In our model, $\theta^{'}$ is the angle subtended by the line joining the Sun's center and the source surface neutral line (i.e. where $B_r = 0$ G) with respect to the solar equator.
+The free parameters $\Phi_0, \theta_0^{'}, n$ and $\beta$ are adopted from \citet{Asvestari2016} as: $\Phi_0 = 1473.9$ MV, $\theta_0^{'} = 150^{\circ}$, $n = 1.03$ and $\beta = 0.095$.
+The polarity of the solar magnetic field ($p$) is assigned a value $p$= +1 (positive)/ -1 (negative) depending on the sign of the polar fields (for our calculations we consider the sign of the solar north pole as reference).
+The OSF ($F$) is calculated at the source surface $R_{ss} = 2.5 R_{\odot}$ and normalized with the maximum value.
+This normalized OSF is used to compute the cosmic ray modulation potential.

+In our 6000-year simulation the normalization factor for the OSF is $1.8 \times 10^{24}$ Mx.
+Using the OSF, we compute the cosmic ray modulation potential for 6000-year dynamo simulation.